Protect yourself and others from COVID-19

 - wash and dry reusable masks after use and store in a clean dry place.

-One way to slow the spread of COVID-19 is physical distancing.
 The more space between you and others, the harder it is for the virus to spread.

 Physical distancing means: